-This is where the default File Explorer falls down, because transferring files and folders between locations is a cumbersome process that often involves opening two Explorer windows and dragging icons between them.
+This is where the default File Explorer falls down, because transferring files and folders between locations is a clumsy process that often involves opening two Explorer windows and dragging icons between them.
 Once you've started transferring a big chunk of files, there's no way to pause and restart the process, you can't create a new folder without digging into a menu, and forget batch renaming – it's not happening.